lizsites/Atrades/README.md

 # End of Round

-At the end of every round, the remaining starting company tiles are checked to see if the next round will
+At the end of every round, the remaining starting company tiles are checked to see if the next round will start a new era.
+If there are no companies available, or only one type of company is available, a new era will start where companies associated with the new era are added to the company supply.

+Then a new tile is drawn out, and placed such that it would spaces adjacent to the amount of spaces already on the board.

+It is also during this round that players have the option to take a free action from their golden action cube.
+These actions are taken in turn order.

 # End of Game

+The game ends at the end of the round when the conditions would be met for a fourth era to start.